agraef/raptor7/README.md

 ### Transport, Sync, and Time

 The easiest way to get transport rolling is with the green play toggle in the time subpatch.
 Alternatively, you can also click on the `Raptor7` logo in the main patch to toggle playback.
-(You can also bind the transport function to a MIDI command, see the MIDI Learn section below.)
 Playback usually starts at the beginning of a bar, but you can also have an *anacrusis* (an upbeat) if you enter the pulse offset (counting from zero) into the little numbox in the time subpatch.
 This value can also be negative, to indicate a position relative to the *end* of a bar (e.g., -1 tells Raptor to start on the *last* beat of a bar).

 Note that if you have multiple Raptor instances playing in concert, only one of them can be the time master (`M` toggle).
 Normally you don't need to mess with that toggle, it will be engaged automatically if needed, if you press the play button in an instance.

 The time subpatch also has built-in MIDI sync support, which is enabled by default (you can configure this with the `S` toggle in the time subpatch).
 If you have software or hardware that can act as a MIDI clock source (most DAWs, sequencers, and grooveboxes have that functionality), you can just hook up the MIDI device which outputs the clocks to Pd's MIDI input.
 Once transport starts rolling on the device, Raptor will play along with it and the two should stay in sync.
-In this case the play control in the time subpatch is without function, as the external time source drives playback.
+In this case the playback toggle in the time subpatch is without function, as the external time source drives playback.

 In any case, once transport is rolling, the time subpatch displays the beats by flashing the pulse indicator (bang control) on the right.
-If transport is *not* rolling, you can also click that control to manually trigger the next pulse.
-This is useful, e.g., if you want to listen to the generated arpeggio in "slow motion".
+You can also click that control to manually trigger the next pulse.
+This is useful, e.g., to listen to the generated notes in "slow motion" (with transport turned off), or even to trigger extra pulses at any time while transport is rolling.
+In fact, the anacrusis can also be used as a position control while transport is rolling, which gives a kind of scrubbing effect.

+The transport controls we mentioned (play, anacrusis, pulse trigger) can also be mapped to MIDI commands, using the MIDI Learn facility discussed below, which makes them usable in a live performance.

 Finally, the frequency at which pulses are being triggered depends on the meter (including division) and, of course, the tempo.
 One important thing to note here is that by convention, the tempo is *always* specified in *quarter* beats per minute, no matter what the actual base pulse of the meter is.
 This means that you can switch meters on a whim without having to constantly adjust the tempo when changing the base pulse.